I’m probably the only beauty blogger in the entire blogosphere who has never written a post about her skincare routine.

 My absolute favourite is Liz Earle Hot Cloth Cleanser, which comes with washcloths to exfoliate skin while you cleanse.
 It’s so gentle, yet removes everything from the skin really quickly.

 Glycolic acid will always be my first love.
-It exfoliates skin, hydrates it, and boosts the production of collagen, so it’s great for dry and sun-damaged skin.
+It exfoliates skin, hydrates it, and boosts the production of collagen – it’s the best for dry and sun-damaged skin.

 I alternate between these 3 but I never use them together.
 And I never exfoliate more than 4 times a week.
 For my combo skin, that’s enough.